-Given the need for many employers and employees to work remotely, the Department is permitting employers to inspect Form I-9, Employment Eligibility Verification, Section 2 documents remotely (video link, fax or email, or related methods) and obtain, inspect, and retain copies of those documents until normal business operations resume.
+The Department of Homeland Security issued some changes to the way in which I-9 forms need to be completed during the COVID-19 pandemic.
+Given the need for many employers and employees to work remotely, the Department permits employers to inspect Form I-9, Employment Eligibility Verification, Section 2 documents remotely using a video link, fax, email, or related methods.
+They can obtain, inspect, and retain copies of those documents until normal business operations resume.

 There are a few restrictions.
-The changes only apply to employers/workplaces working remotely.
+The changes only apply to employers and workplaces working remotely.
 If there are employees physically present at a work location, this exception does not apply.
-However, if newly hired employees or existing employees are subject to a COVID quarantine or lockdown, DHR will evaluate this on a case-by-case basis.
+However, if newly hired employees or existing employees are subject to a COVID quarantine or lockdown, DHR evaluates this on a case-by-case basis.

 Also, an employer may designate an authorized representative to act on their behalf to complete Section 2.
 The employer remains liable for any violations in connection with the form or verification process.
 The three-day rule still applies such that the employer must still conduct the now-remote inspection within three business days of the employee’s start date.
-Documentation must also still be retained.
+They must also retain documentation.

 Here are some further tips:

 - The employer should use the language “COVID-19” as the reason for the physical inspection delay in Section 2 Additional Information field once the physical inspection takes place after normal operations resume.